 Clean with a soft cloth

-Do not put in the dishwasher
+Do not put it in the dishwasher

-How these salt cellars are made
+How these ceramic salt cellars are made

 They are masters of a very detailed geometric work that can be seen on these salt cellars.
 Each piece is gridded out on the vessel and then the surface is meticiously scratched using a sharpened bicycle spoke, a technique called “scrafitto.”

-How you purchase can make a difference
+How your purchase can make a difference

-Known as the “land of lakes and volcanoes” Nicaragua is also home to the second-largest rainforest of the Americas and a popular tourist destination.
+Known as the “land of lakes and volcanoes” Nicaragua is also home to the second-largest rainforest in the Americas and a popular tourist destination.
 However it is also among the poorest countries in the Americas and 48% of the population of Nicaragua live below the poverty line, with 79.9% of the population living on less than $2 per day

 Fairtrade benefits to communities

 Your purchase will help support families like Don Leopoldo Potosme and Sara in the ceramic community of San Juan de Oriente, Nicaragua.